Faaz

-The Faaz (فاز, "victorious") is a family of under-development beyond-visual-range air-to-air missile produced by Pakistani defense conglomerate GIDS.
-It is intended for use both by air platforms as air to air missiles as well as ground based air defense (GBAD) system units as a surface to air missile.
+The Faaz is a family of under-development beyond-visual-range (BVR) air-to-air missiles produced by Pakistani defense conglomerate GIDS.
+It is intended for use both by air platforms as air-to-air missiles as well as ground-based air defense (GBAD) system units as a surface-to-air missile.

 Design

-The design of the Faaz is inspired from the Chinese SD-10 missile.
-GIDS maintains it locally manufactures and owns intellectual property rights of the Faaz missile.
+GIDS locally maintains and owns intellectual property rights of the Faaz missile.

 History

-The Faaz was first revealed to the public during the IDEF 2023 at Turkey.
-Both air variants and the SAM version were displayed.
 In 2024, media reports emerged from Turkey and Pakistan that both countries were planning to merge missile technology projects.
 It is expected that the Faaz and GÖKTUĞ missile projects will be merged in the near future.